Nik-Tavakolian/Shepherd/README.md

 **-bft:** (float) The threshold for log Bayes factor.
 The default value is -4.

+**-Nh:** (float) Number of sequences used for estimation of the substitution error rate.
+The default value is min(number of sequences, 500).

 ### Outputs

 **_seq_clust.csv:** A .csv file where the unique sequences are in the first column and the cluster labels are in the second column.

-**_pb_freq.csv:** A .csv file where the putative barcodes are in the first column and the estimated frequencies are in the second column.
+**_pb_freq.csv:** A .csv file where the putative barcodes are in the first column and the estimated counts are in the second column.

 **_index:** The k-mer Index stored in the pickle format.

 **_params:** The parameters used to run the script stored in the pickle format.

 ### Usage